danielrekoske/scraping/README.md

 ## Code Snippets

-### 1. Walt Disney Investor Realtions Data
+### 1. Walt Disney Investor Relations Data

-Grabs annual or quarterly reports from walt disney investor realtions report and download them.
+Grabs annual or quarterly reports from Walt Disney investor relations reports and downloads them.
 Iterates through the pdfs in directory and converts all tabled numbers into 1 csv file for the report.

 #### Notebook
 [Walt Disney Notebook](waltDisney.ipynb)